apluslms/a-plus-rst-tools/README.md

 Some settings may also be defined directly with the directive options.
 The directive will attach the exercise at this position in the content chapter.
 Its arguments define the exercise key and max points with the optional difficulty.
+The instructions can be written in the body of the submit directive.
+The body supports RST syntax.
+If the instructions field is also given in the config.yaml, the body of the submit directive will be prioritized.
 It accepts the following options:

 * `config`: path to the YAML configuration file